glass-dev/glass/tests/benchmarks/archer2/README.md

    git clone https://github.com/glass-dev/glass.git
    ```

-3. **Run the benchmarks script:** Now we have cloned glass we can run the script
+3. **Run the benchmarks script:** Now we have cloned glass, we can run the
-   [run_regression_test.sh](./run_regression_test.sh) which will setup the
+   script [run_regression_test.sh](./run_regression_test.sh) which will setup
-   required environments and submit regression test job to slurm.
-A help message
+   the required environments and submit regression test job to slurm.
+A help
-   is provided.
-Just run `run_regression_test.sh -h`.
+   message is provided.
+Just run `run_regression_test.sh -h` from the root of
+   the GLASS repo.